Meet Jenna: Without This Insurance Coverage, Her Consulting Errors Were Costly

 [*Disclaimer: "Jenna" is a fictional character and this blog post is an entirely fictitious business account meant to illustrate the points made in this blog post.
 This post is written for informational purposes only.
 It is not meant to substitute for any legal, financial, accounting or other business or personal advice that should be provided by qualified professionals in those areas.
 Before taking any action based on the information contained here that could have legal, financial, or any other important consequences, consult with qualified professionals who can provide guidance that considers your unique circumstances.
 Since you maintain full responsibility and liability for applying this information to your business, contact licensed insurance providers, attorneys, accountants, other professionals, and your business partners/investors before deciding to apply information contained here to your enterprise.]

 (c) 2016-2023.
-Dahna M. Chandler for The Stellar Communicator, Inc., a division of Thrive Media Consortium, Inc. All rights reserved.
+Dahna M. Chandler for The Stellar Communicator, Inc., a division of Thrive Media Collaborative, Inc. All rights reserved.
 This blog post may not be reproduced or reposted in whole or in part without express written permission of the author.
 Reading time estimated by Read-O-Meter.